minichate/nose-memory-grinder/README.rst

 `nose-memory-grinder` is a nose_ plugin which displays the memory usage of each test case instead of just "ok", "FAIL" or "ERROR".
-It captures the memory usage before and after each test case, and will fail the test case if usage increases by 10% or more.
+It captures the memory usage before and after each test case, and will fail the test case if usage increases by 5% or more.

-It'll make your tests run significantly slower than usual, since it runs a ``gc.collect()`` before and after each test.
-This forces the Python runtime to do a full garbage collection twice for every test.

 .. _nose: https://nose.readthedocs.org/en/latest/